 Gay men face more challenges in becoming parents than any other group, both biological and financial.
 The good news is that there are ways to overcome many of these barriers.

-Gary Gates, a demographic expert with the UCLA School of Law’s Williams Institute, estimates that there are 40,000 gay male couples in the U.S. who are raising children, biological or adopted.
+According to a report from the UCLA School of Law’s Williams Institute, estimates that there are 28,000 same-sex male couples in the U.S. who are raising children, biological or adopted.
 Here are some basics to help gay men understand how they can have a biological child through surrogacy.

 Surrogates and Donor Eggs

 In order to have a biological child, a gay man needs a female surrogate who will carry the baby.
 In traditional surrogacy, the surrogate is inseminated with the man’s sperm and is the biological mother of the child.
 In gestational surrogacy, donor eggs from another female are fertilized with the man’s sperm in the embryology lab.
 The resulting embryos are then transferred to the surrogate’s uterus.
 This process is called in vitro fertilization, or IVF, treatment.
 If one or more embryos implant, she will become pregnant and will carry the baby to term.
 Both the egg donor and the gestational surrogate have to be prepared with fertility drugs for treatment.
 The gestational surrogate is not biologically related to the child she carries.

 Laws about surrogacy vary greatly from state to state.
 Surrogacy is not allowed in some states, so you would have to go out of state to find a surrogate if you live in one of those.
 Some states mandate that the egg donor and the surrogate must be different women.
 Many fertility centers have relationships with egg donors and surrogacy agencies.
 WIN Specialty Services supports those who pursue surrogacy, referring prospective parents to one of several experienced and credentialed surrogacy agencies in our network.